Most of you have probably heard of PTSD or Post-Traumatic Stress Disorder, but you may not have heard of Post-Traumatic Growth.

 Turn information into action

 Clarify your priorities.
 The gift of crisis is that it strips away almost everything that isn’t supremely important.
-I had a significant health scare about 6 months ago that jolted me into the present and radically clarified my life priorities.
+I had a significant health scare recently that jolted me into the present and radically clarified my life priorities.
 When I think about what really matters, I know that I want to be a good father, husband, and a compassionate leader who serves others.
-I want to live my faith well.
 Perhaps the greatest tragedy is when someone goes through a season of crisis, but then changes nothing about their life priorities when the crisis is over.

 Cultivate a gratitude practice.
 Gratitude is like any habit or skill, it must be practiced regularly to stay strong.
-With COVID19 lockdowns, many of our freedoms have been taken away and our natural tendency may be to look at what we don’t have.
-So now, more than ever, is the time to remind ourselves what we are grateful for every day.
 I like to start every day giving thanks for something and ending every day with this question to my wife—What were 2 wins you had today?
 It’s a great way to open and close your day with a grateful heart.
 Gratitude has also been linked to enhanced immune functioning and an improved sense of well-being, two things we can all use right now.

 Be proactive—Use your strengths for positive impact.
 People generally don’t do well when they feel they have no control.
-By using your gifts and strengths to help others during COVID 19, it helps you feel that you have a small measure of control during a chaotic time, and using your strengths gives you energy and a sense of purpose.
+By using your gifts and strengths to help others , it helps you feel that you have a small measure of control during a chaotic time, and using your strengths gives you energy and a sense of purpose.

 Be real about your emotions.
 Suppressing your emotions is almost never a good thing.
 Ignoring your emotions can even cause physical symptoms.
 Right now we are experiencing real grief over many different kinds of losses, and it is important to allow for authentic emotional expression.
 Your emotions may fluctuate wildly over the coming months.
 Make sure to journal or talk to a trusted friend more during this season.

 You can’t pour from an empty cup.
-This week I listened to a great interview with Anthony Fauci who is leading the fight for COVID 19 in the United States.
+During the pandemic I listened to a great interview with Anthony Fauci.
 His wife apparently told him he would crash from exhaustion in a week if he didn’t sleep more, exercise, and keep a good diet.
 He went for a run that night and logged more hours of sleep.
-If he can make time, so can you.
+If he could make time, so can you.

 Extend more grace than usual to yourself and others.
-Right now everyone’s threshold for tolerating stress has been lowered.
-Our minds are expending a lot of energy trying to make sense of this situation and all the changes.
-Now is a time when people need more compassion than ever.
+With global tension, inflation, housing prices, and and economic uncertainty, now is a time when people need more compassion than ever.

 Ask for and accept support from your circle.
 In our culture of hardcore individualism, asking for help is very hard for some people.
 Make sure you don’t deprive yourself or the people that love you of the incredible gift of navigating crisis with a community of support.